Excellence through data

 No 3.
 Data ecosystem (IT and data infrastructure) - Design and build a flexible and scalable data architecture, taking into account the existing organizational systems and data resources.
 Next to an IT architecture, there is also a need for a business architecture to define core data capabilities and to envision the flows of data across systems and processes.

 No 5.
-Data security - Data management and security are a crucial part of a data strategy.
-Especially now with GDPR and EU law restrictions, which forces every organization to store personal data securely.
+Ethics, Compliance and Data security - Due to their 'license to operate' nature, ethics, compliance and security are a crucial part of a data strategy.
+Especially now with AI Ethics trending and regulatory requirements (GDPR, CCPA, the AI Act) forcing every organization to handle data, analytics and AI with care.

 No 6.
 A clear roadmap - A roadmap from the current state to the future state including all of the steps that need to be executed to reach and maintain or update that state.
 This also contains a timeline, showing the progress and prioritized activities.